 Place Command Options

-However, in our opinion Place Command Options are best used in the population and updating of product sheet tables.
-Yes, population AND update, since one of the features that this method offers is the creation and maintenance of the links between spreadsheet files and the InDesign document.
+The Place command is a method of importing data from Excel to an InDesign document.
+It can be used with Excel and InDesign tables to paginate documents such as simple price lists and business cards.
+However, Place command options are best used in the population and updating of product sheet tables, since one of the features that this method offers is the creation and maintenance of the links between spreadsheet files and the InDesign document.

 The Place command has a relatively limited feature set.
 This restricts its application to projects with only the most simple requirements.

 Pagination combines the Place command’s ease of use with a much broader range of possibilities.
 Plan your project and check out the tutorial: “Excel to InDesign with Pagination”.

 InDesign’s Data Merge tool is a standard method for paginating spreadsheets into business card batches, yearbooks, certificates, price lists and product sheets.